 This sweet peek inside Sugarlicious is a bit different from the others.
 This isn’t exactly what you’ll find in the book, but I wanted to demonstrate how you can mix and match different techniques with different sweets so the ideas in the book serve as a starting point for much greater creativity.
 In the book, I use a stamping technique to make fondant conversation heart cupcake toppers.
 Here, I’m using the same toppers on cookies.
 If you prefer, instead of fondant, you can also flood royal icing on cookies, let it dry overnight, and then stamp on the icing.
 (Just be sure to let it dry super well!!)

-For my cookie recipe, click HERE.
-Buy fondant from the craft store or cake decorating store, or to make marshmallow fondant, click HERE.
-For a royal icing recipe instead of fondant, click HERE.
+For my cut-out cookie recipe click HERE.
+Buy fondant from the craft store or cake decorating store, or to make homemade marshmallow fondant, click HERE.
+For a royal icing recipe instead of fondant, click HERE for a royal icing recipe.
 And for tips on flooding if you choose royal icing, click HERE.

 how to make conversation heart cookies